patience4711/ESP32-CAMERA/README.md

 ## compile this sketch
 You can use the provided binary but if you must compile it yourself: read the legende tab for instructions on settings in Arduino IDE
 <br>Please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
 Impossible for me to know why it doesn't compile in your situation.

+## moree challenges
+I tried to make this sketch work with bluetooth and skip the wifi config portal.
+Unfortunately this didn't work as the available programspace is too small.
+So other things i had in mind (like a touch button that sends an MQTT message to make it a doorbell) are not feasible at this point.
+Still one thing to research is to make a custom partition scheme so that we have more program space.